 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: BTEC marking.
+Up-to-date documentation for the latest stable version of Moodle may be available here: BTEC marking.

 The BTEC Advanced Grading Method

 BTEC marking is an advanced grading method for use with Moodle assignments.
 This method of marking is used mainly with the vocational criteria assessed assignments as found in secondary and further education.
 The classic example is the BTEC qualifications from the Edexcel exam board.
 A teacher enters a comment per pre-defined criteria and indicates if the student has met the criteria or not.
 There is no concept of percentages, numbers or letters.
 Criteria are either met or not met.
 An assignment can have criteria at Pass, Merit and Distinction level and any combination of those levels (referred to for short as P, M and D).
 For example an assignment might have P1, M1, D1, or only P1 or P1, P2 and D1.
 If a student fails to get all P criteria they get an overall Refer for the assignment.
 If they get all P all D but miss an M they will get an overall Pass.
 This table shows how the grades can work out.

 - Create an assignment, and in the Grades section, select the BTEC scale.
 This is inserted into the system when the BTEC marking grading method is installed.

 From the Grading method drop down menu select the BTEC marking option:

 - When the assignment has been created and BTEC marking selected as above, click Save and display and choose Define new grading form from scratch